 Logstash monitoring with Netdata

-is an open-source data processing pipeline that allows you to
+Logstash is an open-source data processing pipeline that allows you to

-collect, process, and load data into Elasticsearch
+collect, process, and load data into Elasticsearch.

-This module will monitor one or more Logstash
+This module will monitor one or more Logstash instances, depending on your configuration.

 Charts